 Popular web servers like Apache and NGINX produce log files that can be used to identify performance bottlenecks.

 Most of these logs are either computer generated or generated by using some well-known logging libraries.
 Most programming languages have built-in logging capabilities or well-known logging libraries.
-Using OpenTelemetry Collector, you can collect these logs and send it to a log analysis tool like SigNoz, which supports the OpenTelemetry logs data model.
+Using OpenTelemetry Collector, you can collect these logs and send it to any observability backend that performs log analysis like SigNoz, which supports the OpenTelemetry logs data model.

 OpenTelemetry's log data model provides a unified framework to represent logs from various sources, such as application log files, machine-generated events, and system logs.